GatoGraphQL/GatoGraphQL/README.md

 # PoP

-_This repo contains only documentation for PoP (until website [getpop.org](https://getpop.org) can be updated... it still concerns a previous version of the software, uncompatible with the most up-to-date version).
-All actual code (and corresponding documentation) is found on different repositories under the [PoP organization account](https://github.com/getpop/)._
+This repo contains only documentation for PoP (until website [getpop.org](https://getpop.org) can be updated... it still concerns a previous version of the software, uncompatible with the most up-to-date version).
+All actual code (and corresponding documentation) is found on different repositories under the [PoP organization account](https://github.com/getpop/).

+## Description

 PoP is a component model for the back-end, describing a specification so that it can be implemented in different languages.